Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Conformal Risk-Aware Energy Storage Arbitrage

 If the dispatch sequence $\mathcal{D}_{1:T}$ is eventually safe (Definition~\ref{def:1}) for some horizon $K \in \mathcal T$ with tolerance $\varepsilon^{\text{safe}} \leq \varepsilon$, then for any realization of electricity prices, the arbitrage cumulative risk is bounded:

 for all $t \in \{K, \ldots, T\}$. \end{theorem}

 Theorem~\ref{theorem:cc} establishes the boundedness of cumulative risk for energy storage online arbitrage.
-It is important to emphasize that this bounded risk does not directly correspond to profit loss, but rather serves as a measurable and effective proxy for it, as formalized in Proposition~\ref{prop:bellman}.
-We'll explore this relationship further in the following sections.
+It is important to emphasize that this bounded risk does not directly correspond to profit loss, but rather serves as a measurable and effective proxy for it, \yq{as formalized below.}